argmaxml/recsplain/docs/source/what-is-recsplain.rst

 Make recommendations
 -------------------------------------------
-Start making recommendations by item or by user by either using the system as a webserver or calling the methods from the recsplain code itself.
+Use the system as a webserver or by calling the methods from the recsplain code itself to start making recommendations by item or by user.

 Search by item to get similar items ordered by most to least similar, their distances from the search item based on the item vectors, and explanations about the recommendations.